 DCCED will consider all written comments regarding the Action Plan or any substantial amendment.
 A summary of the comments and DCCED's response to each will be located in the Appendix Section and will be submitted to HUD with the Action Plan or substantial amendment.

-There were no Public Comments received during the 30-day Public Comment Period, which began October 13, 2020 and ended on November 13, 2020.
+There were no Public Comments on Substantial Amendment #1 received during the 30-day Public Comment Period, which began October 13, 2020 and ended on November 13, 2020.